Advertising and Video Production Brief

 A single point of contact

 Knowing who to talk to is one of the most critical elements of effective communication.
-Pick a primary point of contact and add them to the video brief.
+Pick a primary point of contact and add them to the video production brief.
 Being sent feedback from a group can lead to unnecessary delays and duplication of work making account management more difficult.

 Include the deadline